-Heritage language teachers will be matched with a classroom teacher (or two) and receive an honorarium of $30.00 per hour for up to eight hours per classroom.
+Heritage language instructors will be matched with a classroom teacher (or two) and receive an honorarium based on eight hours of instruction per classroom.

 Please read the Heritage Language guidelines to become more familiar with SOHL's expectations; an Instruction Guide is also available to you.

 SOHL is a proud member of SaskCulture and funded by Saskatchewan Lotteries

 “Amazing!
 Such an incredible experience!
 I honestly cannot say enough good things about this program.
 I am thrilled that we had the opportunity to benefit from Eliza’s creativity and knowledge.
 The students, as well as myself, are better people for having participated in this cultural program.”